nirvana/couchie/README.md

 Elixir record support seems like a good direction for the future, but is out of scope for current work.
 Feel free to implement it though.

+### Building

+Note: to build, you need to have libcouchbase installed.

+	brew install libcouchbase

 ### Example